ahmetumutdurmus/awd-lstm/README.md

 # Regularizing and Optimizing LSTM Language Models by Merity et al. (2017).

-This repository is initialized to host a replication of 'Regularizing and Optimizing LSTM Language Models' by Merity et al. (2017).
-It will have a better readme once it is up and running.
+This repository contains the replication of 'Regularizing and Optimizing LSTM Language Models' by Merity et al. (2017).

+The paper can be found at: [https://arxiv.org/abs/1708.02182](https://arxiv.org/abs/1708.02182)
+While the original code written in Python 3 and PyTorch 0.4 can be found at: [https://github.com/salesforce/awd-lstm-lm](https://github.com/salesforce/awd-lstm-lm)

+I have replicated the paper using Python 3.7 and PyTorch 1.2 with CUDA Toolkit 10.0.
+So the model is now PyTorch 1.2 compatible.

+The repository contains four scripts:

++ `model.py` contains the model described as in the paper.
++ `ntasgd.py` contains the NT-ASGD optimizer described as in the paper.
++ `main.py` is used to replicate the main results in the paper.
++ `finetune.py` is used to replicate the finetuning process in the paper.

+I have not implemented the [continious cache pointer](https://arxiv.org/abs/1612.04426).

 ## Experiments